AGAINST PLANTER COMPACTION

 - John Deere 2510 applicator kits

-Additionally, for model year '22, Wi-Fi in-cab control will be available for all LDM systems.
+Additionally, Wi-Fi in-cab control will soon be available for all LDM systems.
 This will benefit growers that may not be using an implement CAN harness on the machine.
 With Wi-Fi control, the system can be operated from the cab via phone or tablet.